Purpose of the Policy

 Access to the Policy

 Staff, associates and employers can access this policy remotely through the shared drive and Watertrain’s website.
-In addition to this, learners will also be able to review this document on the e-portfolio or within their paper-based portfolio.
+In addition to this, learners will also be able to review this document within their paper-based portfolio.

-The Managing Director for Watertrain Limited has the overall responsibility for this policy.
+The Directors for Watertrain Limited have the overall responsibility for this policy.

 Staff and associates have the right to escalate concerns in regards to the level of service being provided, through whistleblowing opportunities and or supporting investigations with subsequent improvements.
 This may include a commitment from individuals to address concerns surrounding their own performance.